KnowWhereGraph/kwg-deployment/grafana/README.md

 Set the username and password in the docker-compose file; use these to sign into the dashboard.
 The data connection to prometheus and dashboard integrations are automatic and will be set up when the service is started.

+The username and password for prometheus also need to be set in `provisioning/datasources/all.yml`.

 Note: Folders that are mounted to the grafana container should have permissions set from `sudo chown -R 472:472`.
 Eg: `sudo chown -R 472:472 persistent_config/`.

 ## Development